polterguy/phosphorusfive/core/p5.webapp/system42/components/bootstrap/windows/README.md

 ```

 All the relevant widgets in the *[sys42.windows.confirm]* widget that are automatically created as a consequence of invoking it, have an ID
-that is starting out with _"sys42-windows-modal"_.
+that starts out with _"sys42-windows-modal"_.
 To see them, you can use something such the following.

 ```
 sys42.windows.confirm